lukaszpatalas/ClearSpeak/README.md

 - Check if there is any way to include AI-generated images (DALEE, MidJourney).
 - Develop an app.
 - Prepare final version of README.md
-- Explore options for creating an equivalent app in Power Apps.
+- Explore options of recreating app in Power Apps, as it appears to utilize the GPT-4 model, but requires further confirmation.
 - Explore options for moving the Python version to Azure.

 ## Design